meow-io/slick/README.md

 Each member of a SESSION maintains a sequence number which is used when sending messages directly between them.
 As well, each member maintains a record of which messages have been acked by the other member.
 Each member must also retain the last group description sent by the other party.

+In the event of a SESSION already being established between two MEMBERSHIPS, any further attempts to initiate a SESSION SHOULD be ignored.
+Failure to do would allow the SESSION to be hijacked in the case where a private intro key is lost.

 #### 6.5.1.
 Jpake handshake

 Jpake sessions are initiated by sending the [jpake pass1](#1110-jpake-pass1) to your intended recipient out-of-band, that is, through some other communication channel.
 The secret value being confirmed is `hmac(r, "SECRET")` where `r` is a randomly selected value by p1 and communicated out-of-band.